Make a Donation

 WHO CAN ADMIT PATIENTS TO THE UNIT?

 Any physician with admitting privileges to BSW-All Saints may admit patients to the unit.
-The IPC Hospitalist Service is available to admit patients to the unit, if desired.
+The Hospitalist Service is available to admit and follow patients on the unit, if desired.

 WHAT PATIENTS CAN BE ADMITTED TO THE UNIT?